DanPearce/CI_PP3_Battleships/README.md

 - time

 #### Third Party Libraries
-- [Colorama](https://pypi.org/project/colorama/) - Justification - I decided to use this thrid party library as there is no built in featured library for colours in Python and I wanted to make the experience better for users.
+- [Colorama](https://pypi.org/project/colorama/) - Justification - I decided to use this third party-library as there is no built-in featured library for colours in Python and I wanted to make the experience better for users.
-- [GSpread](https://pypi.org/project/gspread/) - Justification - I decided to include this third party library as I needed to manipulate and read the data stored in a Google Sheet in order to successfully create a user login.
-There is no built in library for this feature.
+- [GSpread](https://pypi.org/project/gspread/) - Justification - I decided to include this third-party library as I needed to manipulate and read the data stored in a Google Sheet in order to successfully create a user login.
+There is no built-in library for this feature.
-- [Google Auth](https://pypi.org/project/google-auth/) -  - Justification - I decided to include this third party library as I needed to authenticate my connection to Google Spreadsheets.
-There is no built in library for this feature.
+- [Google Auth](https://pypi.org/project/google-auth/) -  - Justification - I decided to include this third-party library as I needed to authenticate my connection to Google Spreadsheets.
+There is no built-in library for this feature.
-- [Maskpass](https://pypi.org/project/maskpass/) - Justification - I decided to include this third party library as I decided that while a user was inputing a password - said password should be masked.
-There is no built in library for this feature.
+- [Maskpass](https://pypi.org/project/maskpass/) - Justification - I decided to include this third-party library as I decided that while a user was inputting a password - said password should be masked.
+There is no built-in library for this feature.

 ### APIs
 - [Google Sheets API](https://developers.google.com/sheets/api)